About

 BLACK SONs IS LEADING THE CHARGE FOR THE NEXT GENERATION OF UNDER REPRESENTED STEM PROFESSIONALS

-Thus far Black SONs has provided more than 800 K-12 students and families with STEM kits, and quality STEM exposure.
-Student participants were able to interact with STEM professionals from NASA, Department of Defense (DoD), NuScale, BGE, Giant Pharmacy, Northrop Grumman, BITHGROUP Technologies and UMBC.
-Generous donations from supporters of Black SONs, its Board of Directors, and sponsorship from M&T Bank, Wegmans, Chick Fil A, Legacy Awards and Recognition and Dream Team Events enabled Black SONs to provide its STEM outreach at no cost to participants.
+Thus far Black SONs has provided more than 900 K-12 students and families with STEM kits, and quality STEM exposure.
+Student participants were able to interact with STEM professionals from the Department of Defense (DoD), NuScale, BGE, Giant Pharmacy, Northrop Grumman, BITHGROUP Technologies, UMBC and other distinguished organizations.
+Generous donations from our supporters and sponsors have enabled Black SONs to provide quality STEM outreach at minimal and oftentimes no cost.
 100% of survey respondents stated that the Black SONs STEM events provided a clear understanding of the importance of STEM education for their child’s future.
 100% of survey respondents stated that they highly recommend Black SONs STEM events.

 Mission Statement

-Black SONs is a 501(c)(3) nonprofit organization committed to improving math and science proficiency, STEM exposure,
+Black SONs is a 501(c)(3) nonprofit organization committed to improving math proficiency, science proficiency, STEM exposure and education,

 Vision

-Black SONs works to ensure that all students regardless of background, income or zip code can benefit from
+Black SONs works to ensure that all students regardless of background, income or zip code have equitable access and exposure to

-early STEM exposure resulting in a robust pipeline of STEM professionals.
+STEM opportunities resulting in a robust pipeline of STEM professionals.